 Drawdown and recovery in GWQ-13 and GWQ-14 are presented on Figures 5.17 and 5.18 respectively, along with analytical (Theis, 1938) solutions.
-Drawdown in GWQ-15 is presented on Figure 5.19 (recovery data were unavailable).
+Drawdown in GWQ-15 is presented on Figure 5.19 (recovery data were unavailable) along with two Theis solutions, respectively matching distinct early and late-time trends and showing a range of possible transmissivity.
 Recovery in the pumping well GWQ-17 is presented on Figure 5.20 (pumping water level was constant at about 123 ft).